explosion/spaCy/website/docs/usage/linguistic-features.md

 </Infobox>

-The prefix, infix and suffix rule sets include not only individual characters but also detailed regular expressions that take the surrounding context into account.
+The prefix, infix and suffix rule sets include not only individual characters but also regular expressions that take the surrounding context into account.
 For example, there is a regular expression that treats a hyphen between letters as an infix.
 If you do not want the tokenizer to split on hyphens between letters, you can modify the existing infix definition from [`lang/punctuation.py`](https://github.com/explosion/spaCy/blob/master/spacy/lang/punctuation.py):